Same-day Filing

 2.2 Filing Annual Registration Online with Changes

-If you need to update or change your company information while filing your annual report, you can do so by signing into an existing account or creating a new one.
+If you need to update or change your company information while filing your annual report, you can do so by signing in to an existing account or creating a new one.
 Upon completion, you will receive an email receipt.

 • Go to the Georgia Corporations Division Annual Registration page.